harjotdadhwal/harjotdadhwal.github.io/ev_page.md

 - Simply put, distance from every demand point to every supply point was calculated

 ### 1.3.
 Formulate an LP problem to minimise the overall cost
-- Defining the objective function - adding all costs
+*- Defining the objective function - adding all costs*
 - <img src="images/ob_def.JPG?raw=true"/>
 <img src="images/ob.JPG?raw=true"/>

-- Defining the decision variables
+*- Defining the decision variables*
 <br><br>
  (a) the demand fulfilled at every demand index by every supply index, (b)optimal number of scs and (c)optimal number of fcs
 <img src="images/dv.JPG?raw=true"/>

-- Defining the constraints
+*- Defining the constraints*
 <br><br>
 (a) Sum of SCS and FCS must be less than or equal to the total parking slots available at each supply point
 <img src="images/cons_parking.JPG?raw=true"/>